Lalaïna Nomenjanahary

-Personal life
+Early and personal life

-Nomenjanahary grew up in a poor family in Antananarivo and during his youth he sold toys that he made from recycled tin cans.
-He is married to Julia and since arriving in France most of his and his wife's family live there as well.
-Nomenjanahary is sometimes referred to by his childhood nickname Bolida.
-He is good friends with fellow Malagassy footballer Faneva Andriatsima, and he looks up to Hervé Arsène as a mentor.
+Nomenjanahary grew up in a poor family in Antananarivo.
+During his youth, he made toys from recycled tin cans to sell them.
+He is married to Julia and since arriving in France, most of his and his wife's family live there as well.

+Known for his speed, Nomenjanahary is sometimes referred to by his childhood nickname Bolida.
+He is good friends with fellow Malagasy footballer Faneva Imà Andriatsima and he looks up to Hervé Arsène as a mentor.

 Club career

-Early on, Nomenjanahary gained attention as a mobile defender.
-His first club was Ajesaia before he moved to JS Saint-Pierroise on the nearby island of Réunion.
+Early on, Nomenjanahary gained attention as a wing-back.
+His first club was Ajesaia before moving to play on the island of Réunion.